-After only a two hour flight from Vietnam, my travel buddy and I landed in the Hong Kong heat to be met by our old school friend, who would be hosting us during our stay.
-After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by our friend’s mum who took us to their home.
-We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story theme going on in celebration of the upcoming film (this was a while ago).
-We were thrown in at the deep end with some casual duck’s tongue.
-I ended up dropping it on the floor but didn’t make a second attempt.
-We also had “drunken chicken” (i.e. cold marinaded chicken) and some tasty noodles, fried fish and crispy fish, so overall it was a good start to the trip.
-We then rounded off the night with cocktails and my first shisha experience at Sahara.
+After only a two hour flight from Vietnam, The Gap Year Buddy and I landed in the Hong Kong heat to be met by one of our old school friends, who would be hosting us during our stay.
+After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by The HK Friend’s mum who took us to their home.
+We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story themed display in celebration of the upcoming film.
+Continue reading “Hong Kong Part One: Markets, The Peak and the Modern Toilet”

 Eating unusual foods in Asia is as much of a tourist activity as any.
 You cannot leave without having sampled a local delicacy and experiencing a different food culture.
 Here is my guide to some of the tasty treats I tried when I was in the area.

 Ellis’ Bucket List: see the seven wonders of the world.

 I think the seven wonders are probably a regular feature on bucket lists everywhere: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal, Machu Picchu and the Colosseum – with the Pyramids of Giza taking an honorary position as the last remaining wonder of the ancient world.